NEC Introduces Unique, Adaptive Energy Warranty to Optimize Value for Energy Storage Customers

 Company's technology uses actual usage data to adapt warranties based on system use profiles

-NEC Energy Solutions (NEC ES), today announced the introduction of its unique, Adaptive Energy Warranty which uses energy storage system usage data to adapt a system's energy capacity warranty to fit a customer's use profile.
+TOKYO, June 13, 2019 - (JCN Newswire) - NEC Corporation has announced that NEC Energy Solutions (NEC ES) introduced a unique, Adaptive Energy Warranty which uses energy storage system usage data to adapt a system's energy capacity warranty to fit a customer's use profile.
 NEC's proprietary, advanced AEROS software platform provides real time usage data to predict energy storage capacity degradation based on different use profiles.
-The result allows energy storage customers to maximize the value of their power with the knowledge and flexibility to use their system any way they want without worrying about the warranty.
+The result allows energy storage customers to maximize the value of their power with the knowledge and flexibility to use their system any way they want, without worrying about the warranty.
 The warranty will adapt depending on the use profile they choose.

 The energy storage capacity of any battery decreases with time and use.
 Some of the more important factors that impact energy storage capacity include energy throughput, cell temperature, average state of charge (SOC), depth of discharge (DOD), resting time and charge/discharge rate.
 Customers need to understand how a system's energy storage capacity degrades or fades so that they can predict the life and performance of the system.
 However, due to changing market rules, customers often do not know exactly how they will use their system.
 NEC's Adaptive Energy Warranty and its advanced AEROS software platform allows a customer to change their use profile to optimize the system while the warranty adapts accordingly.